Cruise The Breezeway For Stunning Fall Color In 2024

 Jordan Art Walk

 East Jordan is known for promoting Michigan artists.
-There are currently seven sculptures on display in Memorial and Sportsman’s Parks.
+There are currently twenty six sculptures on display in Memorial and Sportsman’s Parks., along an accessible boardwalk.
 This is a revolving exhibit, so the current artwork will be rotated out after three years.

 Jordan Valley Glassworks